redstrate/redstrate.com/content/blog/_index.md

 - /notes
 ---

-{{< insert-pic "pic-blog.webp" "Drawing of a grocery list with the words Linux and Review and KDE written." >}}
+{{< insert-pic "pic-blog.jpg" "Drawing of a grocery list with the words Linux and Review and KDE written." >}}

 Rambles and writings usually consisting of [Linux](/blog/tags/linux/), [KDE](/blog/tags/kde), personal thoughts and [reviews](/blog/tags/review/).